kiransalve/Python-Practice/Nitman Python Question/Question.md

 In short, Lists are mutable, flexible, and used when data changes, while Tuples are immutable, faster, and used when data should remain constant or needs to be used as dictionary keys.

+# 2. What is decorators?

+Decorators are function that takea another function as an argument, add some kinf of functionality to that and return another function without changing its actual code.

+Decorators are widely used for logging, authentication, timing, caching, validation, etc.

+Why Decorators Are Possible in Python

+Python treats functions as first-class objects, meaning:

+Functions can be passed as arguments

+Functions can return other functions

+Functions can be assigned to variables

+This allows decorators to work.

+def greet():
+    print("Hello")

+def my_decorator(func):
+    def wrapper():
+        print("Before function runs")
+        func()
+        print("After function runs")
+    return wrapper

+Here:

+func → original function

+wrapper → adds extra behavior

+@my_decorator
+def greet():
+    print("Hello")

+greet = my_decorator(greet)

+Before function runs
+Hello
+After function runs